They want mummy? Don’t take it personally

 Family time altogether is great, but if you’re not the primary carer, carving out moments just for you and your baby can go a long way.
 ‘I miss a lot of bedtimes, but weekend mornings are “our time”,’ says Jake, dad to Liam, 4.
 ‘I get up early with him while my wife has a lie-in, and we make pancakes, play and go swimming.
 I really think our bond wouldn’t be as strong if it weren’t for those moments.’

-Don’t forget - skin-to-skin time is important for dads too, and if you’d like more advice from fellow fathers, read our blog - Becoming a dad: shared experiences for dads to be.
+Don’t forget - skin-to-skin time is important for dads too, and if you’d like more advice from fellow fathers, read our article about becoming a dad.
 And if you’re ever concerned about your ability to bond, do contact a GP or counsellor.